wacn/trustcenter/trustcenter/homepage-en.md

          <div class="row-fluid grid-container mscom-grid-container" data-view4="1" data-view3="1" data-view2="1" data-view1="1" data-cols="1">
             <div class="span bp0-col-1-1 bp1-col-1-1 bp2-col-1-1 bp3-col-1-1">
                <br />
-               <p>Microsoft Azure and Office 365 operated by 21Vianet are separate instances of cloud services located in mainland China and independently operated and sold by Shanghai Blue Cloud Technology Co., Ltd. ("21Vianet"), a wholly owned subsidiary of Beijing 21Vianet Broadband Data Center Co., Ltd. The services are based on the same Azure and Office 365 technology that powers Microsoft's global cloud service with comparable service levels to customers.
+               <p>Microsoft Azure, Office 365 and Power BI operated by 21Vianet are separate instances of cloud services located in mainland China and independently operated and sold by Shanghai Blue Cloud Technology Co., Ltd. ("21Vianet"), a wholly owned subsidiary of Beijing 21Vianet Broadband Data Center Co., Ltd. The services are based on the same Azure, Office 365 and Power BI technology that powers Microsoft's global cloud service with comparable service levels to customers.
                </p>
-               <p>As a customer of Microsoft Azure and Office 365 operated by 21Vianet, you get:
+               <p>As a customer of Microsoft Azure, Office 365 and Power BI operated by 21Vianet, you get:
                </p>
                <p>•	A cloud service hosted in datacenters exclusively in mainland China and operated independently by 21Vianet, a leading Chinese Internet datacenter provider.
                </p>
                </p>
-               <p>• Powered by world-class Azure and Office 365 technology built on Microsoft's extensive experience with online services and used by enterprise customers around the world.
+               <p>• Powered by world-class Azure, Office 365 and Power BI technology built on Microsoft's extensive experience with online services and used by enterprise customers around the world.
                </p>
-               <p> When you entrust your Customer Data to Microsoft Azure and Office 365 operated by 21Vianet, you will have questions.
+               <p> When you entrust your Customer Data to Microsoft Azure, Office 365 and Power BI operated by 21Vianet, you will have questions.
 Who can access it?
 Where is it?
 What is 21Vianet doing to protect it?
 How can you verify that 21Vianet is doing what it says?
                </p>
                </p>
                <p> And 21Vianet have answers.
 Because it’s your Customer Data, you decide who has access, and you work with us to decide where it is located.
 To safeguard your Customer Data, 21Vianet uses Microsoft’s state-of-the art security technology and implements world-class cryptography.
 Our compliance is independently audited, and we’re transparent on many levels—from where your own Customer Data is stored to how it is used.
                </p>
                </p>
-               <p>21Vianet recognizes that as an Azure and Office 365 customer, you have entrusted us to help protect your own Customer Data.
+               <p>21Vianet recognizes that as an Azure, Office 365 and Power BI customer, you have entrusted us to help protect your own Customer Data.
 We value this trust, and the privacy and security of your Customer Data is one of our top concerns.
 We strive to take a leadership role when it comes to security privacy and control, compliance and transparency.

                </p>